Logo of Restaurant Waste Disposal

 Search providers near you

-Top Grease Trap Cleaning in Folsom, California Ranked
+Top Grease Trap Cleaning Companies in Folsom, California Ranked

 For restaurant owners and food service operators in Folsom, managing fats, oils, and grease (FOG) is a critical operational and regulatory responsibility.
 Proper grease trap and interceptor maintenance is not just about preventing clogs; it's a legal requirement designed to protect the city's sewer infrastructure from costly blockages and sanitary sewer overflows.
 Local ordinances, including Folsom's own Chapter 13.03, establish clear rules for installation, servicing frequency, and record-keeping.
 Proactive and compliant grease management helps avoid significant fines, ensures uninterrupted business operations, and contributes to a healthier community environment.